 In the following two clips you can watch examples of traditional and innovative ideas for financing the water sector.
 While watching the videos pay attention to the following questions:

-- What are the actors involved in financing in each of the clips?
+- Who are the actors involved in financing in each of the clips?

 - What are the positive and negative sides in each of the cases?